Lynne Rienner Publishers Logo

 DESCRIPTION

-Addressing these questions, this state-of-the-art volume explores the core challenges involved in institutionalizing postconflict states.
+Addressing these questions, the authors of Building States to Peace explore the core challenges involved in institutionalizing postconflict states.
 The combination of thematic chapters and in-depth case studies covers the full range of the most vexing and diverse problems confronting domestic and international actors seeking to build states while building peace.

 ABOUT THE AUTHOR